NordVPN

+NordVPN is a Lithuanian VPN service founded in 2012.
+NordVPN is developed by Nord Security (formerly Nordsec Ltd), a cybersecurity software company that was initially supported by Tesonet, a Lithuanian startup accelerator and business incubator.
+NordVPN states it operates in Panama, but Nord Security is incorporated in Amsterdam, the Netherlands.
+Its offices are located in Lithuania, the United Kingdom, Panama, and the Netherlands.

-NordVPN is a VPN service provided by company Nordsec Ltd with applications for Microsoft Windows, macOS, Linux, Android, iOS, and Android TV.
+The service has applications for Microsoft Windows, macOS, Linux, Android, iOS, Android TV, and tvOS.
 Manual setup is available for wireless routers, NAS devices, and other platforms.

-NordVPN is developed by Nord Security (Nordsec Ltd), a company that creates cybersecurity software and was initially supported by the Lithuanian startup accelerator and business incubator Tesonet.
-NordVPN operates under the jurisdiction of Panama, as the country has no mandatory data retention laws and does not participate in the Five Eyes or Fourteen Eyes intelligence sharing alliances.
-Its offices are located in Lithuania, the United Kingdom, Panama and the Netherlands.

 History

-NordVPN was established in 2012 by a group of childhood friends which included Tomas Okmanas.
-Late in May 2016, it presented an Android app, followed by an iOS app in June the same year.
+NordVPN was established in 2012 by a group of childhood friends, with Eimantas Sabaliauskas and Tomas Okmanas at the helm.
+It presented an Android app in late May 2016, followed by an iOS app in June of the same year.
 In October 2017, it launched a browser extension for Google Chrome.
-In June 2018, the service launched an application for Android TV.
-As of June 2021, NordVPN was operating 5,600 servers in 59 countries.
+The service launched applications for Android TV in 2018 and tvOS in 2023.
+As of February 2025, NordVPN operates 7,300 servers covering 118 countries.